mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/index.md

 ## Before you begin

 Kaptain is a DKP Catalog application.
-To use it, simply add it to your repository and deploy it on selected Workspaces.
+To use it, add it to your repository and then deploy it on selected Workspaces.
 No downloads are necessary.

 You can deploy Kaptain to single and multi-clusters environments.
 The difference between these setups is the following: In a single-cluster environment (with an Essential license), you run on one Management cluster only.
 In a multi-cluster environment (with an Enterprise license), you run Kaptain on one or several Managed and Attached clusters.

-Kaptain is deployed on a per-Workspace basis.
-If you are running a multi-cluster environment with several Workspaces, Kaptain is deployed to every cluster within a Workspace.
+You can deploy Kaptain on a per-Workspace basis.
+If you are running a multi-cluster environment with several Workspaces, Kaptain is deployed to every cluster within the selected Workspace.
+Workspaces can contain both Managed and Attached clusters, as a result, Kaptain deploys to both.

 <p class="message--warning"><strong>WARNING: </strong>Kaptain deploys to all clusters in your selected Workspace.
 If you do not want to deploy Kaptain to a certain cluster, you must move it to another Workspace.</p>